fubark/cyber/docs/docs.md

 Since objects freed by the GC either belongs to a reference cycle or branched from one, the GC will still end up invoking the destructor of all unreachable objects.
 This implies that the destructor order is not reliable, but destructors are guaranteed to be invoked for all unreachable objects.

-### Optimizations.
+### Retain optimizations.
+When the lifetime of an object's reference is known on the stack, a large amount of retain/release ops can be avoided.
+For example, calling a function with an object doesn't need a retain since it is guaranteed to be alive when the function returns.
+This leaves only cases where an object must retain to ensure correctness such as escaping the stack.

-The compiler can reduce the number of retain/release ops since it can infer value types even though they are dynamically typed to the user.
-Arguments passed to functions are only retained depending on the analysis from the callsite.
+When using dynamic types, the compiler can omit retain/release ops when it can infer the actual type even though they are dynamically typed to the user.

 ### Closures.
 When primitive variables are captured by a [closure](#closures), they are boxed and allocated on the heap.
 This means they are managed by ARC and cleaned up when there are no more references to them.